Tuesday 14 February 2012

 Do you know what makes your customers tick?
 Understanding the hidden reasons behind making a purchase will help you plan, market and sell more of your work.

-The Dream, the Myth.
+Before addressing why people buy your art, let’s take a look at who is doing the buying.
+So many of us think we’re selling to the masses, but that’s hardly true.
+It may look that way at most local art and craft fairs, but in reality functional crafts sell to only about 5% of the public at large, and fine art and sculpture sell to about 2%.
+Let’s look into the minds of this small slice of humanity: The Dream, the Myth.
 People who pursue and buy art actually envy the lifestyle of an artist – or at least what they perceive your lifestyle is like.
 They are up at 6 a.m., dressed in heels or a suit, off to fight traffic and put in 8-10 hours in at an office.
 Your life and career seem like a fantasy they can’t begin to touch.
 Owning a piece of your work is like possessing a tiny bit of your creative spirit and soul.
 That’s heady stuff.

 It’s Real and Authentic.
 In a society that’s rife with plastic, faux this and that, and “Made in China” stamped on everything, your work stands out as one of the most authentic things left.
 You have a skill – one that someday may be lost.
 You design and follow each piece lovingly and carefully through the creative process.
 And that’s why you must tell your story, on each hangtag and brochure and by word of mouth to every buyer.